PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-09 11:17:40
+Last updated: 2024-04-09 11:18:57
-Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose
+Random Quote: It doesn't matter how tough you are, you're not going to win in this place.
+Not on your own. - Jang Deok-su